bobbyiliev/introduction-to-sql/ebook/en/content/012-sql-commnad-categories.md

 - `EXPLAIN PLAN`: It describes the access path to data.

 #### DCL (Data Control Language):
-DCL includes commands such as GRANT and REVOKE which mainly deal with the rights, permissions, and other controls of the database system.
+DCL includes commands such as GRANT and REVOKE, which mainly deal with the database system's rights, permissions, and other controls.

 ##### List of  DCL commands:
 - `GRANT`: This command gives users access privileges to the database.
 - `REVOKE`: This command withdraws the user’s access privileges given by using the GRANT command.

-Though many resources claim there to be another category of SQL clauses TCL – Transaction Control Language.
-So we will see in detail about TCL as well.
+Though many resources claim there to be another category of SQL clauses TCL – Transaction Control Language, we will see in detail about TCL.
 TCL commands deal with the transaction within the database.

 ##### List of TCL commands:
 - `COMMIT`: Commits a Transaction.